 Then we had Treehawk, the regular short-range space vehicle, which like its name implies comes out of the centre of a tree.
 Not too interesting compared to the others but equally silly when you realise just how big this tree would need to be!

 The offshoot of this idea was to restrict the overall design, creating a narrow sleek bullet-shaped craft.
 Because of this it is probably the least interesting of the Terrahawk vehicles, although like Battlehawk I thought Steven Begg's preproduction artwork was a far better looking idea.

 Although I do now like the Terrahawk models I don't want to find myself building them over and over again in the future as I have with my Thunderbird fleet.
 The general idea is to try and build them correctly the first time round and the best way of doing that is to build them to same size as the originals, making this model 22 & 1/2 inches long..

-up the blueprint and luckily I had a photocopy of the
+to draw up the blueprint and luckily I had a photocopy of

-original working drawing to guide me.
-So I just had to
+the original working drawing to guide me.
+So I just had

 finished studio model and altering it in a few areas to

 The nose section was then carved from a collection of pre-cut Balsa sheets which were glued together to form a solid mass.
 This was done by first cutting out the side profile from a single sheet of wood that became the centre of the nose.
 The spaces on either side were then filled in with horizontal layers of Balsa cut to the shape of the top view plan.
 This gave me the general shape required so again I just had to round off the edges which with soft Balsa doesn't take that long.
 In fact the problem with Balsa is that it's often too easy to remove more wood than you need to, which is why many model makers prefer harder woods.
 Unfortunately the opposite effect can then manifest itself as often not enough material is removed and the models can end up looking a bit square and blocky.